edopelawi/CascadingTableDelegate/README.md

 ![Sample Page](ReadmeImages/sample-page-screenshot.jpg)

-(Credits to [Wieky](https://id.linkedin.com/in/wiekyazza) for helping me creating this page for the sample! 😁)
+(Kudos to [Wieky](https://id.linkedin.com/in/wiekyazza) for helping me creating this sample page's design! 😁)

 Still, using `UITableView` has its own problems.